catch-design/php-js-dev-test/README.md

 I hosted this website using WAMP 3.0.6, and running it assumes it's unpacked into the root folder (wamp64/wwww/ for me).

 I've attached an SQL which should create the database and table as per how it was when I was finished with it, minus data.
+You'll need to edit the database connection file, located at model/database.php.

 Everything takes place on Index.
 CSV importing is automatic (if there is nothing in the database already) and pressing the button shows the customers in a table below.